rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

 Each `G.rawError` is a time measurement corrupted by jitter.
 Thus the value of `G.rawError` generated each second can be significantly different from the true time correction.
 To extract the time correction, `G.rawError` is passed into the `removeNoise()` routine that contains the first noise processing routine, `detectDelaySpike()`, that determines (when `G.rawError` is sufficiently small) is `G.rawError` spike noise? in which case further processing in the current second is skipped.
 If it's not spike noise, the average time slew, `G.avgSlew` is updated by `G.rawError`.
 The `G.avgSlew` value along with the average time correction up to the current second, `G.avgCorrection`, determines the current hard limit value that will be applied in the final noise removal routine, `clampJitter()`.
 Then `G.rawError` limited by `clampJitter()` is returned from `removeNoise()` as `G.zeroError` which is then modified by the proportional gain value and then sign reversed to generate `G.timeCorrection` for the current second.

 The sign reversal on `G.timeCorrection` is necessary in order to provide a proportional control step that subtracts the time correction from the current time slew, making a time slew that is too large smaller and vice versa.
-That happens by passing `G.timeCorrection` to the system `adjtimex()` routine which slews the time by exactly that value unless the magnitude is greater than about 500 usecs, in which case the slew adjustment is restricted to 500 usecs by `adjtimex()`.
+That happens by passing `G.timeCorrection` to the system `adjtimex()` routine which slews the time by exactly that value unless the magnitude is greater than about 500 μsecs, in which case the slew adjustment is restricted to 500 μsecs by `adjtimex()`.
 This is usually what happens when pps-client starts.
-After several minutes of 500 usec steps, `G.timeCorrection` will be in a range to allow the integral control step to begin.
+After several minutes of 500 μsec steps, `G.timeCorrection` will be in a range to allow the integral control step to begin.

 But before the integral control step can begin, an average of the second-by-second time corrections over the previous minute must be available to form the integral.
 That average is constructed in the `getAverageCorrection()` routine which sequences the time corrections through a circular buffer `G.correctionFifo` and simultaneously generates a rolling sum in `G.correctionAccum` which is scaled to form a rolling average of time corrections that is returned as `G.avgCorrection` by `getAverageCorrection()` each second.
 At feedback convergence, the rolling sum of *unit* `G.timeCorrection` values makes `G.avgCorrection` the *median* of `G.timeCorrection` values.